Reference

 Common topics

 Care basics: the care guide.
-Pillar page with every care decision.
+Covers every care decision.

 Disease diagnosis: the disease guide.
-Pillar page with the differential table.
+Includes the full differential table.

 Breeding project: the breeding guide.
 5-month commitment.